• Skip to primary navigation

 Cauliflower Pasta Alfredo

-This easy-to-make vegan cauliflower Alfredo pasta is easy on waste, as well and you can even take it in one pot if you cook the sauce in the same pan as the pasta.
+This easy-to-make vegan cauliflower Alfredo pasta is on your waste, as well, and you can even make it in one pot if you cook the sauce in the same pan as the pasta.
 Use a blender to make the sauce creamy!

 Servings: 8 people